-Founder Ann Nkune reveals how the parent workspace and on-site crèche first came to be
+Founder Ann Nkune reveals how Bloomsbury Beginnings first came to be

-The tragic event forced me to face up to some stark truths about parenthood and the pressures we’re under – often without even having acknowledged them.
-The mum I’d met in the park had been devoted to her two small children and had plenty of friends.
-She was also full of entrepreneurial spark but facing challenges none of us could imagine.
-Our friendship network had not been enough to stop her doing the unthinkable when the pressures of juggling the demands of parenthood got too much to bear.
+Five years ago a good friend – a talented, young mother – took her own life.
+Michelle’s tragic death forced me to face up to some stark truths about parenthood and the pressures we’re under – often without even having acknowledged them.
+Michelle was devoted to her two small children and had plenty of friends.
+We often met in Corams Fields or other drop ins and chatted while our little ones played.
+She was also full of entrepreneurial spark, a brilliant cook and party organiser.
+But she was facing challenges I couldn’t imagine.
+Our friendship network had not been enough to stop her doing the unthinkable when those challenges just got too much to bear.

 It soon became clear that many of the parents I was surrounded by were frustrated entrepreneurs too, nurturing creative business ideas, but not sure whether or how to pursue them.
 They often lacked the time, focus, confidence and business skills to take the next step.

-At the heart of both services is the idea that we need to collaborate to break free from the pressures of guilt, reduced confidence and the lack of focus, time and money that often come with being a mum.
+At the heart of our services is the idea that to achieve our professional goals we need to break free from the pressures of guilt, reduced confidence and the lack of focus, time and money that often come with being a mum.
 We also actively encourage dads to come along.